 With Arvest we are seeking to bridge the gap between non techno-fluent users and the kidneys of tools and environments discussed in the first part of this article.
 In the spirit of this project, we are currently assembling a library of python notebooks that allow for the creation of content that can be directly opened in Arvest using various ML algorithms and workflows.
 The notebooks are designed to be run with no installation needed directly online within Google Colaboratory, and also with very little setup needed locally in Anaconda.
 These notebooks are written with a pedagogical tone, and are designed to be novice-friendly, and robust enough to use in a workshop setting with the user's own content.

 The notebooks are split into two different categories: first basic Arvest functionalities such as accessing and uploading media, reading and creating Manifests.
 We also offer utility scripts such as batch media uploads.
 The second category are common ML workflows that have been developed in the context of various case studies that are driving Arvest’s development.
 We discuss one such project in detail in the following section, and other case studies will be the subject of detailed analysis for future publications.
-However can already propose the following workflows:
+However we can already propose the following workflows:

 Automatic speech recognition using vosk.
 Derived from a case study in theatrical studies, video or audio can be decomposed into words, and annotations are created for each word detected.